dodeka12/image-render-blender-label/README.md

-# Image-Render Standard Blender Actions
+# Image-Render Blender AddOn for Ground Truth generation

 Implements Blender addon `anytruth` for specifying scene labels and functions for `image-render` modules.